parvathyvr/openshift-origin-design/web-console/4-patterns/masthead.md

 ![Full Masthead](img/OpenShift-Regions.png)

 ### System Alerts
-- If system alerts exist, a warning icon will appear in the masthead as the left-most icon in the group (OpenShift Online ONLY)
+- For MVP, if system alerts exist, a warning icon will appear in the masthead as the left-most icon in the group (OpenShift Online ONLY)

 ![Full Masthead](img/OpenShift-Navbar-1.png)